District 1 on Wednesday finalized the structure of its COVID-19 pandemic-altered postseason.

 While the football field is unquestionably strained with only four qualifiers, soccer, field hockey and volleyball will be afforded a more traditional-sized bracket: in 2019, 24 teams qualified for the 4A boys soccer field; this year 16 will qualify.

 “Our policy is generally half the number of teams sponsoring the sport or four times the number of state qualifiers.
 Obviously with only one state qualifier in 4A we certainly wanted more than four teams to qualify,” Kelly said.
 “With the projections including the Central League not participating in the playoffs, our numbers are down in 4A soccer to the mid-30s, with 16 teams in the tournament we thought that was a fair number.”

 More than any other region in the state, Districts 1 and 12 faced the greatest difficulty with postponements and late-starting schools.

 District 11 voted to opt out of the PIAA football playoffs to allow greater time to conduct its own postseason.
-District 1 could have pursued a similar course of action, but Kelly said it was discussed by never heavily considered with District 1 leadership not wanting to take away the chance of PIAA play to its schools and prioritizing a uniform stance across all sports.
+District 1 could have pursued a similar course of action, but Kelly said it was discussed but never heavily considered with District 1 leadership not wanting to take away the chance of PIAA tournament play to its schools and prioritizing a uniform stance across all sports.

 “We’ve always looked at the district championships in two factors: you look at it as an opportunity to win a district championship which is obviously important, but also the opportunity to advance your team to the state tournament,” Kelly said.
 “We didn’t look individually at specific sports, we looked at the overall picture.
 Also, the fact that schools are allowed to play after the playoffs was a big factor for us.”